FrancescoFabiano/SOFAI-x-Planning/README.md

 #### PDKB -- System 2 for Epistemic Planning
 This part of the process is completely addressed by <https://github.com/QuMuLab/pdkb-planning>.

-#### EFP -- System 2 for Epistemic Planning
-This part of the process is completely addressed by <https://github.com/FrancescoFabiano/EFP>.

 ### Execution
 Let us member that before executing the overall architecture each part must be prepared.
 Please follow the instructions to prepare the environment (found in the respective repos)